ybot1122/playground/ssr-rsc-intro/README.md

 # SECTION 4: Streaming with `renderToPipeableStream` and `Suspense`

-In the previous section we rendered our HTML all at once, then delivered all the HTML all at once to the client.
-Streaming now makes it possible do deliver the HTML to the client in chunks.
-The advantage is that the client can start processing those chunks immediately.
-So instead of waiting for all the HTML to be downloaded, it can receive a chunk of HTML, process/render it, receive a chunk of HTML, process/render it, etc etc.

 This is made possible in Node.js with `react-dom/server`'s `renderToPipeableStream` [method](https://react.dev/reference/react-dom/server/renderToPipeableStream).

 Take a look at my code in `im-streaming-html/`.
 I made a new React App that renders a bunch of `<Comment>` components wrapped with `Suspense`.
 Inside the `Comment` component, I am making a fake "fetch" for comment data (you can see the "fetch" is actually a hardcoded `setTimeout`).

 Then in the `Comment` component, I am using React's `use()` hook to opt-in to Suspense.

+Let's pause here.
+I threw in a bunch of new React features and concepts.
+First, streaming, which is happening on the serverside.

+`renderToPipeableStream` is built on top of [Node.JS Web Streams](https://nodejs.org/api/webstreams.html) API.
+Learn more about the Streams API from [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
+The TLDR is instead of the server sending all the data all at once, it can send data in chunks.
+The client will receive chunks and can actually being processing those chunks immediately.

 # Additional Resources
 - Implement ssr: https://www.youtube.com/watch?v=NwyQONeqRXA